cgtoolbox/UnrealRemoteControlWrapper/README.md

 # UnrealRemoteControlWrapper

-A python 3 wrapper around Unreal [remote control api](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/ScriptingAndAutomation/WebControl/QuickStart/).
+A (work in progress) python 3 wrapper around Unreal [remote control api](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/ScriptingAndAutomation/WebControl/QuickStart/).
+It allows to control Unreal engine remotly, from a dcc ( maya, blender, houdini, etc. ), or a webapp, or any other sources, using a simple python api.

 It needs to have the remote API plugin installed on your Unreal project, as well as the server started, you can do that on the cmd:

 ```
 WebControl.StartServer